Ball Toys you won't Believe Help these Two Important Learning Areas This article provides recommendations…

-For this activity, you will need to purchase the Tailgate360 Ring Toss.
-It’s one of the activities our students love best at our center and we use it for each session.
+For this activity, here is the Tailgate360 Ring Toss.
 Have your child or student take the ring in their hand and toss it over the sticks.
 As you will see, those children who struggle with hand-eye coordination find this activity to be very difficult, even when they are standing close to the ring stand.

 As your child or student progresses, have them step further back from the ring stand and toss the rings for a more difficult challenge.